lpdfio/lpdf-python/README.md

 # lpdfio-lpdf

-Python adapter for [Lpdf](https://lpdf.io) — an accurate, efficient, and cross-platform PDF engine.
+Python adapter for [Lpdf](https://lpdf.io) — PDF as Code, on every platform.

+Describe your document structure in code using the programming Kit, or XML.
+Every PDF is compact, pixel-perfect, and identical across platforms.

 ## Installation